JimzyLui/DevLeague-Modules/Day0/README.md

   1. The only constant in the world is change.
   1. The only true authority stems from knowledge, not from position.
   1. Fight for what you believe, but gracefully accept defeat.
-  1. Don't be "the guy in the room."
+  1. Don't be "the guy in the room".
   1. Critique code instead of people.

 * Content Overview